 Calvert has won the Robert F. Kennedy Journalism Award twice and is a three-time Pulitzer Prize nominated finalist in Feature Photography.

-In addition to being a guest faculty member of Momenta Workshops, the Western Kentucky University Mountain Workshops, the NPPA’s Flying Short Course, and the Eddie Adams Workshop, she has been a member of the faculty for the Department of Defense Worldwide Military Photographers Workshop in Ft.
-Meade for the last fifteen years.
+In addition to being a guest faculty member of the Eddie Adams Workshop and the Western Kentucky University Mountain Workshops, she has been a member of the faculty for the DoD Visual Storytelling Workshop for the last twenty-five years.

 Calvert’s clients include: The New York Times, Yahoo News, Stern, Human Rights Watch, National Geographic, ESPN the Magazine,The Washington Post, The Washington Post Magazine, New Jersey Magazine, Hamlin Fistula USA, T. Rowe Price, Harvard University, Boston University, San Francisco State University, CNN, The Paul and Daisy Soros Fellowships for New Americans, Reuters, Mother Jones, CBS: Face the Nation, NBC News, Esquire, Elle, Cosmopolitan, The Los Angeles Times, AOL and Google.

 Photograph by Kristin Ann Donaldson